 Holt-Witt writes in the book’s introduction that with sweetness “comes a love of baking and children and togetherness and hope for a better tomorrow.
 I’m guessing it is one of those loves—baking, children, or hope—that drew you to the pages of this book.”
 For me it was all three.
 Honestly, though, it could just as easily have been the book’s dozens of contemporary takes on bake-sale classics, pure and simple, including brown sugar cookies, bars and brownies galore, and loaves of moist applesauce bread.
 Not to mention cupcakes, scones, and candy-type treats the likes of chocolate-covered caramel-laced matzo.

 Those inspired to donate their time and talents will also find savvy insider advice on bake sales sprinkled throughout, along with inspiring personal narratives.
 But rest assured, no one expects readers to bake and sell 8,000 dozen cookies like Holt-Witt and her crew did that first frenzied year.
 In fact, you don’t have to participate in a bake sale at all.
 Simply purchasing the book will help fund the cause.
 And sweeten life in the process.

-Cookies for Kids’ Cancer: Best Bake Sale Cookbook by Gretchen Holt-Witt with Sally Sampson (Wiley, 2011), is available for $19.99 wherever books are sold, including Amazon and through IndieBound.
+Cookies for Kids’ Cancer: Best Bake Sale Cookbook by Gretchen Holt-Witt with Sally Sampson (Wiley, 2011), is available for $19.99 wherever books are sold, including Amazon.
 All author proceeds benefit the Cookies for Kids’ Cancer organization.
 [Editor’s Note: Gretchen Holt-Witt has since authored another, equally enticing cookbook, All The Good Cookies, to benefit Cookies for Kids’ Cancer.]